dreamcatcher-tech/network/Inbox/2025-08-17 2103 agent clipboard for tools as well.md

 should we silently drop it ?
 should we error if it tries to be used ? thing is that it should never be invalid, since it represents something immutable.

+clipboard should check that a resource is available before adding it. when added

+is it enough to just have mcp tools that can run an ai chat, and then get those results back ? then those chats would have mcp access too ? resources show current scope and current clipboard ?

+could start a separate mcp server instance that lets you go browse files and poke around. possibly resume a chat that someone else was having ?

+be nice if the mcp server could read the disk state to know what was the mcp state of other clients ?